schaars/kzimp/microbench_1N/readme.txt

 +++++ Machines with hyperthreading +++++

 Set the value of the macro NB_THREADS_PER_CORE (file microbench.c) to the number of cores per threads in your machine.
-This ensures that 2 processes of the benchmark are never located to the same core.
+This ensures that 2 processes of the benchmark are never located on the same core.

 ++++++++++++++++++++